openedx/edx-documentation/en_us/install_operations/source/installation/index.rst

 starting the Open edX platform.

 We've tried to simplify the installation by providing a small number of options, prepackaged to varying degrees.
-Before installing Open edX, you have two decisions to make:
+Before installing the Open edX platform, you have two decisions to make:

 * **Version**: What version of the code do you want?